B1ack2un/AstronetTESS/README.md

 ![Kepler-934](docs/kepler-943.png)
 *Image taken from [Chris Shallue's Exoplanet ML repository](https://github.com/google-research/exoplanet-ml/blob/master/exoplanet-ml/astronet/README.md#walkthrough)*

-To train a model to identify planets in TESS light curves, you will need a training set of labeled *Threshold Crossing Events* (TCEs).
+To train a model to identify planets in TESS light curves, you will need a training set of labeled *Threshold Crossing Events* (TCE).
-A TCE is a periodic signal that has been detected in a light curve, and is associated with a *period* (the number of days between each occurrence of the detected signal), a *duration* (the time taken by each occurrence of the signal), an *epoch* (the time of the first observed occurrence of the signal), and possibly additional metadata like the signal-to-noise ratio.
+A TCE is a periodic signal that has been detected in a light curve, and is associated with a *period* (the number of days between each occurrence of the detected signal), a *duration* (the time taken by each occurrence of the signal), an *epoch* (the time of the first observed occurrence of the signal), and additional metadata like the signal-to-noise ratio.
 An example TCE is shown below.
-The labels are ground truth classifications (decided by humans) that indicate which
+The labels are verified ground truth classifications that indicate which
 TCEs in the training set are actual planets signals and which are caused by other phenomena.

 ![Kepler-934 Transits](docs/kepler-943-transits.png)